UbiquityRobotics/raspicam_node/README.md

 2. If you get an error saying: `Failed to create camera component`, make sure that the camera cable is properly seated on both ends, and that the cable is not missing any pins.
 If this doesn't work update your firmware with `rpi-update`.

+3. If the publish rate of the image over the network is lower than expected, consider using a lower resolution to reduce the amount of bandwidth required.

 ## Node Information

 Topics: